coderamen666/srd-v3.5-md/spells/spells-t-z.md

 protection from energy, remove fear, resist energy, silence, tongues,* and *zone of truth*.

-Saving throws and spell resistance might apply to these spells' effects.
+Saving throws and spell resistance might apply to these spells’ effects.
 (See the individual spell descriptions for details.)

 An area can receive only one *unhallow* spell (and its associated spell